Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Methods

+\paragraph{Distributed training at scale.} We use data parallelism, but not model parallelism, for both training and inference since our model can be fit into a single A100/V100 GPU.
+In the training stage, data parallelism can help accelerate training time.
+By distributing the workload across several GPUs, data parallelism significantly reduces the time required for training.
+This acceleration is crucial for our large datasets, where single-GPU training would be prohibitively slow.
+Also, the framework for data parallelism is inherently scalable.
+It can accommodate additional GPUs without major changes to the training algorithm, allowing for linear or near-linear speed-ups with increased hardware resources.

-\paragraph{Distributed training at scale} We conducted scaling tests in the Polaris supercomputer at the Argonne Leadership Computing Facility.
-In Figure~\ref{fig:scaling} our scaling results.
+We conducted scaling tests in the Polaris supercomputer at the Argonne Leadership Computing Facility.
+In Figure~\ref{fig:scaling} we present our scaling results.
 The AI models presented in this article were trained within 1.7 hrs using 256 A100 GPUs.
 All these models have optimal classification accuracy.
 We also conducted scaling studies using up to 512 A100 GPUs, in which case the training phase was completed 59 minutes.
+The AI models presented in this paper are the top classifiers, in terms of ROC and PR analyses, from this training campaign.
+In the context of AI models trained to find events in real data, we fine-tuned a suite of 20 AI models using H, L and V data.
+This fine-tuning process was completed, for each AI model, within 320 minutes using 48 NVIDIA A100 GPUs.
+We then used the same figures of merit described above, such as ROC AUC and PR AUC to identify the top six AI classifiers that we used for AI inference.

-\paragraph{AI inference at scale} Once we completed the training of multiple AI models with optimal classification performance, we distributed the inference over a decade of simulated gravitational wave data.
+\paragraph{AI inference at scale.} Once we completed the training of multiple AI models with optimal classification performance, we distributed the inference over a decade of simulated gravitational wave data.
+Leveraging data parallelism during the inference phase allows us to simultaneously distribute data across multiple GPUs, facilitating real-time detection capabilities.
+This approach not only enhances the throughput of our system by making efficient use of available GPU resources but also significantly reduces latency, ensuring that predictions are generated swiftly and accurately.
+By parallelizing the data processing workload, we can handle larger volumes of data in real time, maintaining high performance even under heavy load conditions.
 We first processed these data using our AI ensemble using 128 A100 GPUs in Polaris, and then post-process the AI models' output using 128 CPU nodes in the Theta supercomputer.
 The first part is completed within 3.19 hours, while the second is completed in about 0.3 hours.
 Thus, a decade's worth of gravitational wave data is processed within 3.5 hours.

+\paragraph{AI inference on O3b data.} We used an additional step to process real data.
+First we processed the entire month of February 2020 with our ensemble of 6 AI models.
+This analysis was completed within 1 hour using a single NVIDIA V100 GPU.
+AI inference identified 13 noise triggers, which we then followed up using Data Quality tools provided by the Gravitational Wave Open Science Center, to ensure that the data has the right quality, as well as spectrograms to discard clear noise anomalies.
+These lightweight post-processing analyses flagged 7 noise anomalies and 6 clean events.
+A sample is shown in Figure~\ref{fig:event_fps}, which presents spectrograms of a real event, GW200129\_065458\_1264314069, and a noise anomaly located at GPS time 1265332743.9816895.